 Now that the other steps mentioned above have been executed, this stage is all about evaluating the different approaches to migration and picking the best one.
 This is because the different approaches are best suited for different scenarios.
 This means that the selection process should be well-thought-out, as going with a less suitable approach could be fatal.

 This approach is much more advanced than the cloud adoption method.
 This approach involves significant code modification to upgrade the system.
-This is a good alternative for your business if your current systems cannot be further developed.
+It is an excellent alternative for your business if your current systems cannot be further developed.

-This is the best option to use when your system needs fresh features or additional code changes for cloud adoption.
-This approach also does not make changes to the application architecture.
+It is most favourable when your system needs fresh features or additional code changes for cloud adoption.

 Migrating from a legacy system may be difficult due to different reasons.
 However, it is advised that you evaluate your business needs and make that difficult change as soon as possible.
 Try to identify the best approach your business requires and work with it.
 Ensure to carry out this change effectively by engaging an experienced and reliable team to make it a seamless process.